ErpNetDocs/tech/modules/crm/clientcenter/reference.md

 {"NewOrderDocumentType": "85493adb-ac4e-4b3c-89bc-590c4b22404c","IsNewOrderEnabled": true}
 ```

-If only one of the JSON settings is set or the ID doesn't match any sales order document type, an **error exception code** CC008 or CC009 is displayed.
+If only one of the JSON settings is set or the ID doesn't match any sales order document type, an **error code** CC008 or CC009 is displayed.

 ## IsOrdersEnabled setting